-Software testing has also undergone a long drawn evolution cycle.
-From ad-hoc practices within different business units, it gradually evolved to a centralized Managed Test Center approach.
-However, the testing paradigm has changed and there are major challenges that need to be overcome, such as infrastructure availability, complexity and increasing costs.
-Traditional application testing has its own limitations as well, like latency, performance, concurrency, planning and extremely expensive execution costs.
+Software testing has also undergone a long-drawn evolution cycle.
+From ad-hoc practices within different business units, it gradually evolved into a centralized Managed Test Center approach.
+However, the testing paradigm has changed and there are major challenges that need to be overcome, such as infrastructure availability, complexity, and increasing costs.
+Traditional application testing has its own limitations as well, like latency, performance, concurrency, planning, and extremely expensive execution costs.

 Cloud testing is under constant evolution and is continuously bringing in new opportunities and challenges.
-Moving testing to cloud is more cost effective for any organization as long as it does not include sensitive data and there is minimal impact on the organization’s business activities.
+Moving to a test to the cloud is more cost-effective for any organization as long as it does not include sensitive data and there is minimal impact on the organization’s business activities.
 Some may have the opinion that small business units will harness public clouds, while large enterprises will leverage private clouds for their cloud-based testing services.
 Whether the company is large or small though, the road to cloud-based testing is paved with its own set of challenges.

 If you would like to find out more about V2Soft’s cloud testing and other testing options check out our Testing Solutions page!

 Also Read: Essential Stages of Software Testing

 V2Soft provides end-to-end independent validation and verification services to support ongoing maintenance releases for new enhancements including regression, functional testing and performance testing.